yuvrajkarna2717/Mora/extension/README.md

 <details>
 <summary><strong>How accurate is the time tracking?</strong></summary>

-Mora tracks active tab time and detects when you're idle.
+mora tracks active tab time and detects when you're idle.
 It's accurate for active browsing but may not track background tabs.
 With cloud sync, you get more accurate cross-device insights.
 </details>

 <details>
-<summary><strong>Can I use Mora on other browsers?</strong></summary>
+<summary><strong>Can I use mora on other browsers?</strong></summary>

-Currently, Mora is Chrome-only.
+Currently, mora is Chrome-only.
 Firefox and Safari versions are planned for 2025.
 Cloud sync will enable seamless data sharing across different browsers once available.
 </details>

 <details>